 Look in your closet.
 If your hangers have clothes that span the four seasons, that’s the first problem!
-If it’s summer, you don’t need to access winter clothes because you won’t wear them.
+You don’t need to access winter clothes in the spring.

 If you’ve run out of closet space, remove those out-of-season clothes and temporarily place them on the bed.
 Now look at your closet — voila!
 Instant, additional storage for your in-season clothes.

 Look at the out-of-season clothes on your bed.
 If you’ve never organized your closet, there may be years — even decades — of clothes you’ve stored and forgotten.
 Things you haven’t even worn or even seen in several years.

 And there’s a good chance that many of these items are outdated or don’t fit anymore.
 If you never plan to wear something again, go ahead and place it in a box for donation.

 You may be surprised how fast this box fills up!

 3. Box ‘Em Up

 Now, look at the remaining seasonal clothes on your bed.
 You may have half the items that you started with, but they still need to go somewhere: inside boxes!